juliopezua/session-6/README.md

 ###Adding Routing to Display Individual Recipes

-To add the detailed view, we are going to turn index.html into what we call a "layout template".
-This is a template that is common for all views in our application.
-Other "partial templates" are then included into this layout template depending on the current "route" — the view that is currently displayed to the user.
+To add the detailed view, we are going to turn index.html into a "layout template" - a template that is common for all views in our application.
+Other "partial templates" are then included into this layout template depending on the "route" — the view that is currently displayed to the user.

-Note the additionof recipe1309.json to the data directory.
+Note the addition of recipe1309.json to the data directory.

 Use the `recipe.name` expression in the html template:

 `<h1><a href="#!recipes/{{ recipe.name }} ">{{ recipe.title }}</a></h1>`

+Note we are hard coding `#!recipes/` and accessing recipe.name from the json.
+Also, the hash bang.

 Add ngRoute to index.html after the main angular load: